An illustrated guide to the online application process [pdf].

 A non-refundable processing fee of $50 is required for application for admission to a graduate program in Arts & Sciences.

 Your recommenders will be contacted as soon as you submit their contact information on your application – not after you complete your application.
 Please be sure that the individuals who have agreed to write letters of recommendation on your behalf are aware of this.

 You are required to provide official transcripts or marks statements and degree certificates from all institutions of higher education that you have attended.
 Be sure to use your legal name (the name used on your application) when requesting transcripts so that transcripts can be matched to your application when received.
 These documents will be considered official when transmitted in one of the ways detailed below.Options for Submitting Transcripts from U.S. and Canadian Institutions:

-- U.S. institutions only may electronically submit transcripts to [[wdcart, Wanda Carter]] in the Office of Graduate Studies and Research via the institution's electronic vendor and using secure portals.
+- U.S. and Canadian institutions may electronically submit transcripts to [[wdcart, Wanda Carter]] in the Office of Graduate Studies and Research via the institution's electronic vendor and using secure portals.
 This is the preferred method.
 A transcript sent electronically by the applicant or through open email or portals will not be accepted as official.
 Transcripts submitted electronically by institutions outside of the U.S. and Canada will not be accepted unless the institution is accredited in the U.S.

 - Be sure to provide the correct mailing address for the program to which you are applying to ensure that your transcript marks statement, or degree certificate is received.
 The correct mailing address can be found on the graduate program's admissions webpage.
 If you do not use the correct mailing address, there is a good chance that your transcript will be misdirected, thus delaying your consideration for admission.